dddrrreee/cs140e-20win/support/mk/README.md

 substrings in their path?).
 We just get rid of it.
 Compilatation is cheap; lab time is not.

-Several approaches:
- - `Makefile.n-file`: if you have more than one program, but it uses only one file, copy this and update

-Our two approaches:
+If you want things as simple as possible you have two options:

- - `Makefile.one-file` can use this to inline everything and specialize make for one file (or, really, a string of enumerated `.o` files).
-Use this by copying it to your directory as `Makefile` and changing `NAME` and/or `OBJS`.
+  1. If you want to produce a single executable, copy `Makefile.one-program.caller` to your target directory as `Makefile` and change `NAME` to your program.

- - `Makefile.example` which uses `template.mk` to make all `.c` files in a given directory.
-Use this by copying it to your directory as `Makefile` and add any target calls you need.
+     It will automatically compile and include all `.c` files in the directory.
+     (If you don't want this behavior, use  `template.one-prog.mk` instead).

+   2. If you want to produce multiple executables, but they only need one file each, copy `Makefile.n-program.caller` to your target directory as `Makefile` ane change `PROGS` to all the executables you want.

+Otherwise:

+   - Just copy and modify `template.one-prog.mk`.
+It has more characters in it, but there's no recursion, which can be confusing.

 Hopefully should eliminate all breakage during labs.